ayunker/ayunker.github.io/about.md

 permalink: /about/
 ---

-I'm a software engineer from Chicago working at Hashrocket.
-I like coffee, stationery (especially [Field Notes][field_notes]!), bicycles and our dog Pickle.
+I'm a software engineer from Chicago working at [Hashrocket].
+I like coffee, stationery (especially [Field Notes][field_notes]!), bicycles and our dog pickle.

 ## Colophon